 Whether you primary Teams use is chat, channel, document access or Voice, you need performance data from users at their sites to support them when they experience service degradation.

 To deal with the unprecedented challenge we are all now facing, we review the connectivity best practices to follow to enhance the MS Teams experience.
 Then we show you how to take control of your Teams deployment by monitoring performance with Martello Gizmo to detect and resolve any issues.

-Listen to this podcast and learn how to use Synthetic Transactions Monitoring with MS Teams to:
+Listen to this podcast and learn how to use our Microsoft monitoring tool with Synthetic Transactions for MS Teams to:

 - Troubleshoot your critical MS Teams user’s performance issues

 - Use end-user experience data to collaborate effectively with Microsoft

 - Ensure an excellent Teams user experience anywhere, anytime.

 Organizations running a hybrid implementation of Microsoft Exchange have to contend with a complex mix of cloud and on-prem services, servers, routing, and clients.
 Even so, IT is expected to deliver a consistent experience that ensures users productivity, regardless of the underlying environment intricacies.
 And when anyone part of this delicate machine fails, IT is left without the needed visibility- Who is affected, what is the impact on operations, and what is the root cause, and often doesn’t realize this visibility gap until it’s too late.

 So, how exactly does a hybrid Exchange environment impact service quality, productivity, and ROI?